In this guide, I will show you how to create a system restore point in Windows 10.

 Creating a system restore point in Windows 10 is like having a Windows time machine.
 When you create a system restore point it records the state of the computer at that moment time.
-If something goes wrong with the computer in the future you will be able to revert the computer back to that point.
-If things have gone wrong or a driver or software install has caused problems.
+If something goes wrong with the computer in the future you will be able to revert the computer back to that point in time.

 Running system restore will remove anything you have installed on your computer since the restore point was created.

 Using system restore should not alter your documents folder.
 However, there is no guarantee, I recommend making a backup copy of anything important.
 Also make sure you do not have anything important saved to your Desktop, as items from the desktop could also be removed when the system restore facility runs

 Instructions to create a system restore point in Windows 10